Resummation of non-global logarithms and the BFKL equation: Conclusion

 Mathematically, $K$ is an integro-differential operator acting on functionals $\sigma[U]$ of a two-dimensional field of unitary matrices $U(\theta)$ (e.g. $SU(3)$ matrices in QCD), with $\theta$ an angle in the detector.
 This means that $K$ cannot be diagonalized explicitly.
 Although it is a quite complicated object, it is a useful starting point for further approximations.
 These include, as reviewed in section \ref{sec:review}, numerical Monte-Carlo techniques at finite $N_c$, reduction to an ordinary integro-differential equation at large $N_c$, or linearization {\it \`a la} BFKL around $U=1$.
-We hope that one of the compact forms obtained in this paper will prove convenient for a next-to-leading order numerical implementation.
+We hope that the compact form of next-to-leading order evolution obtained in this paper (eqs.~(\ref{generalform1}) and below) will prove convenient for a next-to-leading order numerical implementation.

 For application to hadron colliders it will be important to go beyond the limitation of an initial color-singlet object, as done in this paper, and allow for initial state radiation.
 This could lead to additional (super-leading? \cite{Forshaw:2006fk,Keates:2009dn}) effects related to subtle color-dependent phases in collinear limits \cite{Catani:2011st,Forshaw:2012bi}.